pace-neutrons/Horace/herbert_core/utilities/classes/@testsigvar/_aaa_readme.txt

 Use this class as the template for any other class that imlements unary and binary operations on data with associated variances.

-Not all the methods defined here are needed for binary operations.
+Not all the methods defined in this class are needed for binary operations.

 Some methods are fully generic, others need to be edited for class specific behaviour.